 OUC's Medical Alert Program is offered to customers whose electrical service is medically essential.
-Customers requiring life-sustaining equipment (such as heart monitors, oxygen concentrators, controlled medications, controlled atmosphere, etc.) can rely on OUC to provide special consideration for their accounts.
+Customers requiring life-sustaining equipment (such as heart monitors, oxygen concentrators, feeding pump, in home dialysis, etc.) can rely on OUC to provide special consideration for their accounts.

 If you or a member of your family uses life-sustaining equipment, please call us at 407-423-9018.
 An OUC customer service representative will give you details about the Medical Alert Program and tell you how to qualify.

 Provides special consideration for customers with medical needs.